-India train disaster: Signal failure the likely cause, minister says
+India train disaster: Signal fault the likely cause, minister says

 Meanwhile the death toll has been revised down to 275 after some bodies were counted twice, officials said.

 Of the 1,175 injured people taken to hospital, 793 have been discharged.
+Some families are still searching for their loved ones.

-The crash saw a passenger train derail after colliding with a stationary goods train, with another passenger train travelling in the opposite direction then striking derailed carriages.
+The crash saw a passenger train collide with a stationary goods train and derail, after being wrongly directed onto a loop track by the side of the main line.

+Derailed carriages then struck the rear carriages of a second passenger train passing in the opposite direction.

+At a press conference on Sunday, Jaya Verma Sinha from India's Railway Board said both passenger trains had approached a Balasore district station under a green signal - indicating it was safe - within seconds of each other at the correct speed of under 130kph (81mph).

 In railway signalling the electronic interlocking system sets routes for each train in a set area, ensuring the safe movement of trains along the track.